-An estimated 5.8% of the Singaporean population are affected by depression.
+An estimated 5.8% of the Singaporean population is affected by depression.
 Major depressive disorder (“depression”) is a disabling condition that adversely affects a person’s family, work or school life, sleeping and eating habits, and general health.
 A high percentage of people with depression symptoms die by suicide.

 The symptoms of depression differ between person to person and vary with age, gender and background.
 However, there are some common themes.

-Deciding on how to treat depression depends on its cause – Understanding the underlying cause of your depression may help you overcome the problem.
+Deciding on how to treat depression depends on its cause – understanding the underlying cause of your depression may help you overcome the problem.

 Depression which is caused by personal circumstances can be best treated by changing those circumstances.

 For example, if your depression is caused by a toxic work environment, seeking a new workplace or career may be the best treatment.
-Depression caused by loneliness can be cured by going out to social events and meeting new people.
+Depression caused by loneliness can be alleviated by going out to social events and meeting new people.

 Take regular exercise